nihongodera/limelight/README.md

   - [Full Documentation](#full-documentation)
   - [Sources, Contributions, and Contributing](#sources-contributions-and-contributing)

+### Version Notes
+  - April 25: The Limelight API changed in Version 1.6.0.
+The new API uses collection methods to give developers better control of Limelight parse results.
+Please see the [wiki](https://github.com/nihongodera/limelight/wiki) for the updated documentation.
+  - April 11: php-mecab, the MeCab bindings Limelight uses, were updated to version 0.6.0 in Dec.
+2015 for php 7 support.
+The pre-0.6.0 bindings no longer work with the master branch of Limelight.
+If you are using an older version of php-mecab, please update your bindings or use the [php-mecab_pre_0.6.0](https://github.com/nihongodera/limelight/tree/php-mecab_pre_0.6.0) version.

 ### Install Limelight
 #### Requirements
   - php > 5.6

 #### Dependencies
 Before installing Limelight, you must install both mecab and the php extension php-mecab on your system.

-**Important**
-php-mecab, the MeCab bindings Limelight uses, were updated to version 0.6.0 in Dec.
-2015 for php 7 support.
-The pre-0.6.0 bindings no longer work with the master branch of Limelight.
-If you are using an older version of php-mecab, please use the [php-mecab_pre_0.6.0](https://github.com/nihongodera/limelight/tree/php-mecab_pre_0.6.0) version.

 ##### Linux Ubuntu Users
 Use the install script included in this repository.